 Giving CREON to your infant up to 12 months old

 CREON may be prescribed to infants who have exocrine pancreatic insufficiency (EPI) due to cystic fibrosis (CF).
-If you’re caring for an infant who needs to take CREON, you can sprinkle the capsule contents from the CREON capsule either directly in your baby’s mouth or in a small amount of applesauce, which you can feed your baby just before you give him or her breast milk or formula.
+If you’re caring for an infant who needs to take CREON, watch the video for tips on giving enzymes to a baby

 Hold the capsule upright so that you can see the word CREON on the capsule.